-In addition to acquiring the knowledge, skills, abilities, attitudes and behaviors detailed in the general PA Program Objectives, the Technical Standards must be met by each physician assistant student.
-If a student is unable to meet or fulfill the Technical Standards with or without reasonable accommodation as determined by the Saint Louis University Disability Services (see above) then his/her status as a PA student may be affected.
-The Technical Standards require that the physician assistant student, with or without reasonable accommodations must demonstrate the ability to:
+In addition to acquiring the knowledge, skills, abilities, attitudes and behaviors detailed in the general PA program objectives, the technical standards must be met by each physician assistant student.
+If a student is unable to meet or fulfill the technical standards with or without reasonable accommodation as determined by the Saint Louis University Disability Services their status as a PA student may be affected.
+The technical standards require that the physician assistant student, with or without reasonable accommodations must demonstrate the ability to:

 - Communicate effectively and sensitively with patients, health professionals, teachers, staff and peers in settings where communication is typically oral or written or when the time span available for communication is limited.
 Students must be able to understand and convey information, accurately perceive nonverbal communication, and describe findings related to patients.